-Attack surface is a concept whose time has come.
+Attack surface is a concept who’s time has come.
 While it has been known for a while within application security circles, the idea is just now becoming more widely understood within the development community.
 It is extremely useful as a means of understanding, and driving down, the security risk inherent in your application.

 Your system’s attack surface represents the number of entry points exposed to a potential attacker.
 The fewer entry points, the less chance of an attacker finding vulnerabilities in your code.
 No matter how hard you work to improve the security of your software, it is a fact that vulnerabilities, known and unknown, will still exist in your system.
 Reducing your application’s attack surface allows you to fend off future attacks - the one’s you don’t know about yet as well as the one’s you haven’t had a chance to fix yet.